NYFA Respiratory Illness Protocols and Guidance

 NYFA supports anyone who wishes to wear a mask at any time, in any environment, and for any reason.

-The CDC recommends that individuals who test positive for COVID-19 wear N95 or KN95 masks, or masks of comparable quality, for five (5) days following the day of symptom onset (or if they were asymptomatic, five (5) days following the day they tested positive).
-NYFA hence requires community members who tested positive for COVID-19 and are attending classes or NYFA-related activities, indoors and outdoors, to wear well-fitted, high quality masks during their infectious period.
+NYFA strongly advises individuals who test positive for COVID-19 AND individuals who are recovering from all other respiratory illnesses to wear well-fitted N95 or KN95 masks, or masks of comparable quality, for FIVE (5) days following the day of symptom onset (or if they were asymptomatic, five (5) days following the day they tested positive).

 Testing